 One of the common complains we hear from parents are irresponsible piano teachers.
 These teachers often change the lessons timings or cancel lessons last minute.
 Or they can teach a student for a few months, and disappear without any notice.
 These behaviours are irresponsible on the part of the teacher (and give private tutors a bad name)

 Pianists who really want to go into teaching (part time or full time) must know that it is a long term commitment on both ways – the student is committed to learn, the teacher must be committed to teach.
-If teachers are in it for some quick money, then they should come into teaching.
+If teachers are in it for some quick money, then they should not come into teaching.

 3. Constant feedback